feaselkl/Does-This-Look-Weird-to-You/README.md

 ## Running the Code

-In order to run this code, you will need .NET 5 installed on your machine.
+In order to run this code, you will need .NET 6 (or later) installed on your machine.
 In order to run the `AzureAnomalyDetection` project, you will need to set environment variables named `ANOMALY_DETECTOR_KEY` AND `ANOMALY_DETECTOR_ENDPOINT` before running this.